laurent-claustre/test4rst/README.rst

 - libconfig_: for windows you can download the ESRF binary package `libconfig-windows`_ and install it under "c:\\program files\\"

 PyTango_ server dependencies:
+The LimaCCDs pytango server only works for python 2, it will be updated for python 3 soon !!

 - PyTango_
 - libtango_